 16. How is coffee traded?

-The vast majority of green coffee purchases and sales are conducted on the coffee exchange, where exporters, importers, and trading houses do business via futures contracts.
-The reference price in this trading system is the coffee exchange price, the Coffee C Futures, which primarily aligns supply and demand.
-The exchange price is further influenced by harvest forecasts and currency fluctuations, particularly in the US dollar and Brazilian reais .
-Speculation, in which more coffee is bought or sold than necessary, is the third factor in determining coffee prices on the exchange.
-These "reference prices" do not reflect production costs and therefore remain fictitious, but are binding for more than 90% of coffee producers unless they can establish their own sales channels and partnerships.
+The buying and selling of green coffee is largely conducted through the coffee exchange, where exporters, importers, and trading houses enter into business through futures contracts.
+The reference price in this trading system is the coffee exchange price, the Coffee C Futures, which primarily balances supply and demand.
+The exchange price is further influenced by harvest outlooks and currency fluctuations, especially for the US Dollar and Brazilian Reais.
+Speculation, in which more coffee than necessary is bought or sold, is the third factor influencing the formation of coffee prices on the exchange.
+These "reference prices" do not reflect production costs and therefore remain fictitious, but are binding for more than 90% of coffee producers, unless they can establish their own sales channels and partnerships.

 17. Coffee and Fair Trade

-In 1994, the first green coffees were imported under the TansFair seal.
-Other seals and organizations were to follow, and in 2022, 17 organizations agreed on a common logo.
+In 1994, the first green coffees were imported under the TansFair label.
+Other labels and organizations were to follow, and in 2022, 17 organizations agreed on a common logo.
 Since then, Fairtrade has guaranteed a minimum price, which increased from 140 cents per pound to 180 cents per pound in March 2023.
-Previously, the 140 cents per pound for Arabica coffee had been in effect since 2011.
-For a long time, these 140 cents were considered the cost of production—however, this price did not take into account real living costs and inflation.
-At the same time, the minimum price postulated a somewhat higher income from coffee because, with a few exceptions ( price increases due to frost or a roya outbreak ), the coffee market price was lower.
-Unfortunately, the Fairtrade seal does not guarantee 100% protection that the Fairtrade price was paid.
-Combos , a reprehensible practice by buyers to haggle down the price of Fairtrade coffee, occur repeatedly.
-Furthermore, the market for Fairtrade-certified coffee is still far too small: in Germany, only 5% of total coffee consumption was Fairtrade-certified in 2021, despite the apparent high level of awareness of the issue.
+Previously, the 140 cents per pound for Arabica coffee had been valid since 2011.
+For a long time, these 140 cents were considered production costs - however, this price did not account for real living costs and inflation.
+At the same time, the minimum price postulated a slightly higher income from coffee, because with few exceptions (price increase due to frost or Roya outbreak), the coffee exchange price was lower.
+Unfortunately, however, the Fairtrade label does not guarantee 100% protection that the Fairtrade price was paid.
+There are repeated cases of combos, a reprehensible practice by buyers who haggle down the price of Fairtrade coffees.
+Furthermore, the market for Fairtrade-certified coffee is still far too small: in Germany in 2021, only 5% of total coffee consumption was Fairtrade-certified coffee, although communicated awareness of the problem seems to be high.

 18. How is coffee roasted?

-A green coffee bean, or raw coffee, is the dried seed of the coffee cherry.
-Depending on its origin and processing, the coffee arrives at the roastery with 9–12% residual moisture.
+A green coffee bean, or green coffee, is the dried seed of the coffee cherry.
+Depending on its origin and regulations, the coffee arrives at the roastery with 9 - 12% residual moisture.

 Juan Boillat from the roasting team

-The green coffee is heated in a roaster – temperatures in the roaster typically range from 200 to 450 degrees Celsius.
-The residual moisture in the coffee bean transfers the heat into the bean's interior .
-During the roasting process, chemical and physical reactions take place: the bean turns brown due to the so-called browning reaction, it grows by at least 100% in size, loses weight (water loss), and the Maillard reaction converts the aroma precursors into flavors that we can then detect in the beverage.
-Shorter roasts (+/- 10 minutes) primarily emphasize the coffee's origin.
-Longer roasts of 15 minutes or more impart more roasted notes to the coffee.
-The signature and intention of a roaster can be discerned in the selection of green coffees and the roasting style.
+The green coffee is heated in a roaster - temperatures in the roaster typically range from 200 to 450 degrees.
+The residual moisture in the coffee bean transfers the heat into the bean's interior.
+During the roasting process, chemical and physical reactions occur: the bean turns brown due to so-called browning reactions, it grows by at least 100% in size, loses weight (water loss), and flavor precursors are converted into aromas that we can then detect in the beverage through Maillard reactions.
+Shorter roasts (+/- 10 minutes) primarily emphasize the coffee's origin character.
+Longer roasts of 15 minutes and more give the coffee more roasted notes.
+The signature and intention of a roastery can be deciphered in the selection of green coffees and the roasting style.

-The gentle, slow roasting process is primarily a marketing gimmick.
-The term symbolizes a backlash against days gone by when large roasters roasted large quantities in a very short time.
-These green coffees were of mediocre quality, and the often overly rapid roasting didn't add anything positive to the final product.
-Therefore, those who roasted more slowly, in smaller batches, and thus more "gentle," would do much better than the large roasters.
+The gentle long-term roast is primarily a marketing gimmick.
+The term symbolizes a reaction against past days when large roasteries roasted large quantities in a very short time.
+These green coffees were of mediocre quality, and the often too-fast roasting could not add anything positive to the final product.
+So, those who roasted more slowly, in smaller batches, and thus "more gently," would do much better than the large roasteries.

-To this day, the David vs. Goliath interpretation that smaller roasters have a qualitative advantage persists.
-But there are some arguments against it.
+To this day, this David vs. Goliath interpretation that smaller roasteries have a qualitative advantage sometimes persists.
+But there are several arguments against it.

-Roasting for longer than the often-despised "industrial roasts" of the early days makes sense in theory, but in practice, long roasts allow us to even out the coffees.
-While this reduces harsh chlorogenic acids, the texture, sweetness, and balanced acidity also suffer.
-Long-term roasting is also questionable from an economic and ecological perspective, as more coffee could be roasted in the same amount of time.
+Roasting for a longer time than the often-scorned "industrial roasts" of earlier days theoretically makes sense, but practically, with long roasts, we homogenize the coffees.
+While we reduce bitter chlorogenic acids, the texture, sweetness, and balancing acidity also suffer.
+From an economic and ecological perspective, long-term roasts should also be questioned, as more coffee could be roasted in the same amount of time.

 20. Roasting coffee at home

-Since coffee roasting isn't an art but a craft, you can achieve excellent, and not just drinkable, results at home.
-Roasting coffee at home is a bit of an adventure: it crackles, produces a lot of smoke, and you should keep your kitchen well-ventilated.
-The foundation for a good roasted coffee is good green coffee.
+Since coffee roasting is not an art, but a craft, you can also achieve good, not just drinkable, results at home.
+Roasting coffee at home is a small adventure: it crackles, a lot of smoke is generated, and you should ventilate the kitchen well.
+The basis for a good roasted coffee is good green coffee.

-We have a small selection in our online shop, where you can purchase our green coffee beans .
-Suitable roasting machines include popcorn pans, stovetop toasters, bread makers, or even small roasters for home use.
-In this blog , we summarize that roasting is primarily about time and energy.
-Over a certain period of time, we add a certain amount of energy to the green coffee beans.
-It's important that the coffee always stays in motion, otherwise, regardless of the roasting system, it will burn on one side.
-Instructions, tips, and plenty of motivation can be found here .
+We have a small selection in our webshop where you can purchase our green coffees.
+Popcorn makers, stove-top roasters, bread machines, or even small home roasting machines are suitable as roasters.
+In this blog, we summarize that roasting is primarily about time and energy.
+We add a certain amount of energy to the green coffee over a specific period.
+It is important that the coffee always stays in motion, otherwise, regardless of the roasting system, it will burn unevenly.
+Instructions, tips, and plenty of motivation can be found here.

 The size of the cup and the volume of the beverage seem obvious.
-What's in the brewed coffee is less obvious.
-And since Nespresso redefined espresso—5.3g of ground coffee to 40ml of water—there have been various interpretations of what exactly constitutes an espresso and what constitutes a longer coffee .
-We define espresso as a coffee beverage in which we compare 1 part ground coffee to 2 to 2.5 parts brewed coffee in the cup.
+Less obvious is what is in the brewed coffee.
+And since Nespresso redefined espresso - 5.3g of coffee powder to 40ml of water - various interpretations have emerged as to what exactly an espresso is and what a longer coffee is.
+We define espresso as a coffee beverage in which we relate 1 part coffee powder to 2 to 2.5 parts brewing volume in the cup.

-An overview of coffee drinks and their strength
+An overview of coffee beverages and their strength

-For example, we take 18g of finely ground coffee, which we compact with a tamper and prepare in the portafilter machine.
-We measure the amount of coffee in the cup using a gram scale.
+For example, we take 18g of finely ground coffee powder, tamp it, and prepare it in an espresso machine.
+We measure the beverage in the cup with a gram scale.
 For an intense espresso, we stop the extraction when we have 36g of coffee in the cup.
-1:2.5 would then be 45g of brewing volume and slightly milder.
-For a long coffee, we use a standard 12g of coffee and brew it for 120ml of brewing volume in the cup, which corresponds to a ratio of 1:10.
-We often brew filter coffees at a ratio of 1:16—we pour 18g of coffee powder over 290ml of water to create a balanced drink.
+1:2.5 would then be 45g brew volume and slightly milder.
+For a long coffee, we standardly use 12g of coffee and brew it to 120ml brew volume in the cup, which corresponds to a ratio of 1:10.
+We often brew filter coffees in a ratio of 1:16 - we pour 290ml of water over 18g of coffee powder to get a balanced beverage.

-22. How much caffeine is in a cup of coffee?
+22. How much caffeine does a cup of coffee contain?

-Arabica beans contain approximately 1.2% caffeine, while Canephora/Robusta beans contain 2.2% caffeine.
-Therefore, someone who wants to consume as much caffeine as possible would brew a large pot of filter coffee made from 100% Robusta beans.
-However, the type of beverage isn't important here – espresso and filter coffee have almost the same amount of caffeine, as it dissolves very quickly and ends up in the coffee during extraction.
-The decisive factor is the amount of ground coffee used.
-Brewing a coffee capsule with 5.4g of coffee, a double espresso with 18g, or a filter coffee with 40g of ground coffee will consume different amounts of coffee.
-The reverse calculation works like this:
+Arabica beans consist of approx. 1.2% caffeine, while Canephora/Robusta beans contain 2.2% caffeine.
+So, if you want to drink as much caffeine as possible, you would brew a large pot of filter coffee made from 100% Robusta beans.
+However, this is not about the type of beverage - espresso and filter coffee have almost the same amount of caffeine, as it is very soluble and ends up in the coffee during extraction.
+The amount of powder used is crucial.
+Those who brew a coffee capsule with 5.4g of coffee, a double espresso with 18g, or a filter coffee with 40g of powder, consume different amounts of coffee.
+Conversely, it can be calculated as follows:

-Three coffee capsules of 6g powder each (=18g powder) have the same caffeine content as a double espresso, which was also brewed with 18g coffee powder.
+three coffee capsules, each with 6g of powder (=18g of powder), have the same caffeine content as a double espresso, which was also brewed with 18g of coffee powder.

-And if you brew a filter coffee with 18g, you will also find a similar caffeine content.
+And those who brew a filter coffee with 18g will also find a similar caffeine content there.

 23. Do dark roasts and strong coffees have more caffeine?

-No. Caffeine only breaks down minimally during roasting.
-The coffee beans themselves, whether they are light or dark roasted, have the same caffeine content.
-However, darker roasts occur when the final temperature in the roaster is high and the bean is already in the light combustion process.
-Matter is burned and the bean loses weight.
-If we want to make an espresso with 18g of grounds, we need more dark beans to achieve the desired 18g of coffee.
-Lighter roasts pyrolyze less during roasting, so we burn less matter and the coffee retains more of its original weight.
-Thus, we need fewer light coffee beans to achieve the desired 18g of coffee grounds.
-Darker roasts have more caffeine in the coffee drink because more coffee beans are needed for brewing.
+No. Caffeine degrades only minimally during roasting.
+The coffee beans themselves, whether light or dark roasted, have the same caffeine content.
+However: darker roasts occur when the final temperature in the roaster is high and the bean is already in a slight combustion process.
+Matter is burned, and the bean loses weight.
+If we now want to pull an espresso with 18g of powder, we need more dark beans to reach the desired 18g of coffee.
+Lighter roasts pyrolyze less during roasting, meaning we burn less matter, and the coffee retains more of its original weight.
+Thus, we need fewer light coffee beans to reach the desired 18g of coffee powder.
+Darker roasts have more caffeine in the coffee beverage because more coffee beans are needed for brewing.

 24. Is coffee healthy?

-In manageable amounts, coffee is harmless to the human body.
-We'll let Chahan Yeretzian, coffee professor at the University of Applied Sciences and Arts Wädenswil, explain himself.
+In moderate amounts, coffee is harmless to the human body.
+We'll let Chahan Yeretzian, the coffee professor from ZHaW Wädenswil, explain it himself.

 Coffee at home